peerScholar Instructor Guide

 Plan your student peer assessments

 As with any learning activity, how these assignments are introduced, designed, and integrated in courses impacts the student experience with peerScholar.
-A UBC pilot and related evaluation of peerScholar highlighted some general recommendations to consider in your planning.
+A UBC pilot and related evaluation of peerScholar highlighted some recommendations to consider in your assessment planning:

-• Explain the learning objective(s) to students: Outline the end goal of using peerScholar in your course—why student peer assessment can help with learning and why peerScholar has been chosen for doing the activity.
+• Explain the learning objective(s) - Outline the end goal of using peerScholar in your course (e.g., why student peer assessment can help with learning and why peerScholar has been chosen for doing the activity).

-• Clearly articulate peerScholar’s phases and process to students: The workflow can be complicated, especially if you include extra steps like the feedback-on-feedback, self-assessment, and/or revision.
-Make sure students understand what will be involved in the assignment and when each step needs to be completed.
+• Articulate peerScholar’s phases and process - The workflow can be complicated, especially if you include extra steps, such as having feedback-on-feedback, self-assessment, and/or revision.
+Make sure students understand the different components involved in the assignment and when each step needs to be completed.

-• Train students to use contextual commenting: peerScholar lets students directly annotate each other's assignments.
-This contextual feedback can be helpful for learning, as it encourages granular engagement with peer work.
-However, the feature can be a bit hidden, unless students are trained in how to use it.
+• Train students to use contextual commenting (annotating) - peerScholar lets students directly comment and annotate on each other's assignments by default.
+This contextual feedback can be helpful for learning, as it encourages engagement with their peers' works.

-• Enable and incentivize the feedback-on-feedback feature: peerScholar allows students to evaluate the feedback they receive.
-This feature is another reported perk of the system, both from student and instructor perspectives.
-It closes the feedback loop, allowing students to learn what makes peer feedback more or less useful.
-Also adding marks for how deeply students engage with these feedback evaluations can motivate students to leave more detailed feedback-on-feedback.
+• Enable and incentivize the "feedback-on-feedback" feature - peerScholar allows students to evaluate their peers' feedback.
+This feature closes the feedback loop, allowing students to learn what makes their peers' feedback useful.
+Adding marks depending on how deeply students engage with these feedback evaluations can also motivate students to leave more detailed feedback-on-feedback.

-• Prepare to deal with marking variations: Not all students will complete all phases of the assignments, so be prepared for how to grade around these drop-offs.
-For example, if you will use the marks that students receive on their feedback as part of grading, consider how you will accommodate a student whose feedback was only marked by one student.
+• Prepare to deal with marking variations - Depending on how you set up the assignment, not all students may complete all the phases, so be prepared to grade around these variations.
+For example, if you use the marks students receive on their feedback as part of grading, consider how you will accommodate a student whose feedback was only marked by one student.

-• Run internal test assignments before going live: Test assignments completed by the teaching team are a good way to identify if what you want to do with the tool is possible and practical.
+• Run test assignments before going live - Test assignments completed by the teaching team are an effective way to identify if it is is possible and practical to achieve the learning outcome you want with peerScholar.

-You will also want to think about how many student peer assessments each student should complete.
-Keep in mind how much time it will take to properly review the type of work that you assigned.
+Additionally, you will want to consider how many peer assessments each student should complete.
+Keep in mind the time it will take to review the type of work you assign.

 Develop your student peer assessment rubrics

-In peerScholar, you can set up virtually any kind of assessment, customizing both the questions and question types that students respond to in their assignments.
-You will set the questions for the assessing phase (where students review one another's work) as well as the optional self-assessment phase (where students review their own work) and the feedback evaluation phase (where students review the peer feedback they've received).
-Questions can be assigned relative weights, depending on how important each criterion is to that phase of the assignment.
+In peerScholar, you can set up many types of assessments by customizing both the questions and question types students respond to in their assignments.
+You will set the questions for the assessing phase (where students evaluate one another's work), the optional self-assessment phase (where students evaluate their own work), and the feedback evaluation phase (where students evaluate their peers' feedback).
+Questions can be assigned weights depending on how important each criterion is to that phase of the assignment.

-To develop your rubrics, start with the course learning outcomes and think about how evaluations will help students get there—what can students learn from each other?
-Keep in mind how experienced students in the course will be, and use rubrics at a difficulty level that the majority will be able to understand.
-Requiring detailed written peer feedback as part of the evaluation also helps students think more deeply about the peer work that they review.
+To develop your rubrics, start with the course learning outcomes and consider how peer assessments will help students achieve them—what can students learn from each other?
+Keep in mind how experienced the students in the course will be and design rubrics at a difficulty level that the majority will understand.
+Requiring detailed written peer feedback as part of the evaluation also encourages students to reflect in more depth on their peers' work.

-Note that peerScholar does not incorporate a training phase.
-You can instead plan an in-class activity before the first assignment.
-In this activity, discuss the rubrics with students and model or have students practice applying the rubrics to peer work.
+Please note that peerScholar does not incorporate a training phase.
+Instead, you can plan an in-class training activity before the first assignment.
+In this activity, discuss the rubrics with your students and/or instruct them to practice applying the rubrics when evaluating their peers' work.

 Decide on the timing of your assignment phases

-You will need to decide how many peerScholar assignments you will give in the course, as well as the timing for each phase of the assignment: creating, assessing, and reflecting.
-In deciding on the right amount, consider the time commitment required from students to complete the phases as you've designed them.
-It may be difficult to fit more than three assignments per term, but this number will depend on your context.
+You will need to decide how many peerScholar assignments you will give in the course and the timing for each phase of the assignment: Create, Assess, and Reflect.
+Be sure to consider the feasibility of the time commitment required from students to complete each phase.

 Choose how outcomes will influence grades

-If you choose to use the marks given by students in the final grade, also ask yourself the following:
+Additionally, consider the following if you choose to use the marks given by students in the final grade:

 • How will you examine peer assessments to ensure fairness and accuracy?
-When marks are on the line, students may sometimes try to influence them with exaggerated reviews (good and bad).
-How will you investigate outliers, and what will you do with outliers?
+When grades are on the line, students may try to influence them with exaggerated evaluations.
+How will you investigate and handle outliers?

 • How will you deal with marking variations?
-Not all students will complete all phases of the assignments, so you'll need to know how you'll grade around these drop-offs.
+Not all students will complete all phases of the assignments, so you will need a strategy to grade around these variations.

 How do I use peerScholar?

-Click any bar below for instructions and tips for using peerScholar.
+Click any accordion bar below for instructions and tips for using peerScholar.

 Understand the peerScholar workflow